dirmeier/cuda-etudes/README.md

 [![Project Status](http://www.repostatus.org/badges/latest/concept.svg)](http://www.repostatus.org/#concept)

-:notes: A collection of CUDA études.
+:notes: A collection of CUDA recipes for machine learning and statistics.

 ## About

-This repository implements some recipes for programming in CUDA.
+This repository implements some recipes for programming in CUDA building up from simple arithmetic, to more involved computations, to ML methods and statistical models.

 ## Dependencies